Twitch/jerrybot/readme.md

    pip install discord.py
    ```

+## New Channel Name Functionality

+The JerryBot now includes a channel name rotation feature that enhances its functionality.
+This feature allows the bot to dynamically change the name of the channel it manages based on a list of names specified in a file.

+### How It Works:

+1. **Name Rotation**: The bot reads from a file named `new-names`, which contains new channel name drop-ins.
+Each name should be on a separate line.
+The bot retrieves the top name from this list and removes it after use, ensuring that names are not reused until the list is replenished.

+2. **Default Name**: If the `new-names` file is empty or not found, the bot will fall back to a default name specified by the `JERRYBOT_DEFAULT_NAME` environment variable.
+This ensures that the bot always has a valid channel name to use.

+3. **Channel Name Format**: The bot constructs the new channel name by prefixing it with "venting-" and suffixing it with "-stay-professional".

+4. **State Management**: The current channel name is tracked in a file named `curr-name`, which allows the bot to remember the last used name for future operations.
+Used channel names are logged in a file named `used-names` for reference.

 ## Configuring the Bot in Discord

 To set up your bot in Discord, follow these steps: